-This time of year, there is an abundance of fresh zucchini to make Bread and Butter pickle relish out of it.
-It is absolutely delicious and we use it in everything from tuna fish, to potato salad, to hot dogs, you name it.........NO ONE has EVER guessed it is made of zucchini, it just tastes like the BEST bread and butter pickles.
+This relish is absolutely delicious and we use it in everything from tuna fish salad, to potato salad, to hot dogs, you name it.........NO ONE has EVER guessed it is made with zucchini,

 12 cups unpeeled zucchini (chopped small)3 cups sweet onion (chopped small)